-- You will start by urinating into the toilet and then pause the stream after a few seconds.
+- Urinate into the toilet and then pause the stream after a few seconds.

-- You then place the collection container in the path of your urine stream and begin to urinate into the container.
+- Place the collection container in the path of your urine stream and begin to urinate into the container.

-- When finished, you will need to screw the lid of the container on tightly and avoid touching the interior of the cup or lid.
+- When finished, screw the lid of the container on tightly and avoid touching the interior of the cup or lid.

 - If you’re at home, the urine cup should be kept in a plastic bag in the refrigerator until you’re ready to take it to the lab or your provider’s office.

 There are no side effects after a urinalysis test.
 Once your sample is provided, you can resume normal activities.
 If you are taking the test because you are experiencing symptoms, continue to report those symptoms to your doctor.